jundalisay/superblist/content/en/social/economics/why-business-is-immoral.md

 heading: "Economic Social Contracts as a Tool for Trade"
 date: 2020-09-24
 image: /photos/objects/money.jpg
-description: "Superphysics uses Economic Social Contracts to spread value in a society.
+description: "Supereconomics uses Economic Social Contracts to spread value in a society.
 This makes it resilient to financial and currency crises"
-youtube: "rVP73TV2X0s"
 contributors: ['Juan']
 icon: /icons/pantry.png
 toc: false